bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareosWebui.rst

 -  Individual accounts and ACL support via Bareos restricted named consoles

--  Tape Autochanger management with the possibility to label, import/export media, and update your autochanger slot status
+-  Tape Autochanger management with the possibility to label, import/export media and update your autochanger slot status

 -  Temporarly enable or disable jobs, clients and schedules and also see their current state